manticoresoftware/manticoresearch/manual/Installation/RHEL_and_Centos.md

 ```

 ### Standalone RPM packages
-You can also download standalone rpm files [from our site](https://manticoresearch.com/install/) and install them using tools `rpm` or `yum`.
+To download standalone RPM files from the Manticore repository, follow the instructions available at https://manticoresearch.com/install/.

 ### More packages you may need
 #### For indexer